 These inpatient programs are highly structured and guide the individual to examine their own hurtful beliefs, damaging self-concepts, and self-destructive behaviors.
 Once these are uncovered, the individual is taught new, healthier ways to cope and interact with others.
 For most, this takes some time and some work.
 Longer stays in residential programs allow more time for the individual to work through all of these before going back out into the ‘real world’ with its triggers and temptations.

 No matter how long the individual stays in an inpatient treatment program, it’s imperative to have support established outside of treatment.
 Sobriety and living in recovery from alcohol and drugs is a lifelong commitment and process.
-It’s essential to maintain your recovery with support outside of treatment.
-This can include supportive family and friends as well as active and regular involvement in support groups such as 12-Step groups like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
+Hence, support outside of treatment is essential for long-term recovery.
+This can include supportive family and friends as well as active and regular involvement in support groups such as 12-Step programs like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).

 Outpatient addiction treatment is treatment for addiction that doesn’t involve the individual staying at the treatment facility 24 hours a day.
 There are different types and levels of outpatient treatment.
 Outpatient treatment programs are best suited for someone who has extensive family or friend support or is unable to attend inpatient treatment due to family or job responsibilities they can’t leave.